Buck is back with you now, and I thank you for staying with me through the break.

 I always come from that premise.

-Uh this was true of my time when I was a CIA analyst.
+This was true of my time when I was a CIA analyst.

 No one knows the future.

-However, what you see with Russia, with China, and by the way, if Iran goes nuclear, and I do believe that under this president there's a very substantial chance they will achieve Breakout nuclear capability, and then you will see the projection of Persian influence around that region.
+However, what you see with Russia, with China, and by the way, if Iran goes nuclear, and I do believe that under this president, there's a very substantial chance they will achieve breakout nuclear capability.

-The mullahs will extend their hands deeper and deeper into uh of you know Iraq and and other countries in the region, they will become a regional power.
+The Mullahs will extend their hands deeper and deeper into Iraq and other countries in the region.

-What you see is that they recognize what are uh essentially where we're willing to really draw the line, where we have a U.S. national security interest that will be backed with some threat of force that is credible.
+What you see is that they recognize what are essentially where we're willing to really draw the line, where we have a U.S. national security interest that will be backed with some threat of force that is credible.

-Well, we we can say that, but I don't think that the the other the people on the other side of the uh of the chessboard can uh w will believe us, and that's essential because in national security, in uh international diplomacy, expectations are essential.
+Well, we can say that, but I don't think that the people on the other side of the chessboard will believe us.

 What do your allies think is going to happen?